 I’ve just described today’s world of benchmarking.
 In tomorrow’s world, benchmarking will revolve around “big data,” the massive amounts of information – text, audio, video, photography – that companies generate each day.
 Cloud technology will help to quickly aggregate and analyze big data across multiple construction-related companies who opt into sharing information such as wage and materials pricing or productivity metrics.

 Based on your business goals and benchmarks, define key performance indicators (KPIs), such as RFI cycle time, and the time frame you should look at each metric.
 How often you track a KPI depends on how often the data changes and how quickly you can make course corrections.

 - Put processes in place

 Once you’ve identified what you want to monitor, make sure your processes can deliver your data.
 For example, if you don’t currently update your estimates with change orders, you can add that to your workflow to get a truer picture of your estimate-to-actual cost variance.

 Do you currently conduct a visibility audit?
 How do you make sure you have the right data to make the best decisions for your company?

 About the Author

 Dennis Stejskal has over 30 years of experience developing, supporting and selling software and technology to construction and real estate companies.
-His comprehensive product knowledge and understanding of customer and market needs propelled him into his current role as vice president of product management for Sage Construction and Real Estate.
+His comprehensive product knowledge and understanding of customer and market needs propelled him into his current role as Vice President of strategy and customer success for Sage Construction and Real Estate.
 Dennis has been a member and co-chair on the CFMA Technology Committee and often speaks at industry events, including CFMA, AGC and NAHB meetings and conferences.